emacsmirror/srht/README.md

 # Setup

-To use this client, you need to [generate](https://meta.sr.ht/oauth/personal-token) a personal access token (Oauth not Oauth2).
-This token will have unrestricted access to all sr.ht APIs and can be used like a normal access token to authenticate API requests.
+To use this client, you need to generate a personal access tokens ([Oauth](https://meta.sr.ht/oauth/personal-token) and [Oauth2](https://meta.sr.ht/oauth2)).
+Oauth token will have unrestricted access to all sr.ht APIs and can be used like a normal access token to authenticate legacy API requests.

-After creating the token:
+After creating the tokens:

+## oauth token

-    (setq srht-token TOKEN)
+    (setq srht-token OAUTH-TOKEN)

 It is also possible to store the token using `auth-source.el`, the host must be set to sr.ht.

     machine sr.ht password TOKEN

+## oauth2 token

+To store the token use `auth-source.el`, the host must be set to git.sr.ht.

+    machine git.sr.ht password TOKEN

+Strongly encouraged for the user to limit the scope of access that is provided by an authentication token.

+## rest

 You also need to set srht-username: